chandran-2003-ram/tkinter/README.md

 # tkinter
-This repo is for developing my tkinter knowledge in basic applications and uploading it into github for future use.\n Still now developed a basic calculator app with operations like :
+This repo is for developing my tkinter knowledge in basic applications and uploading it into github for future use.<br />
+Still now developed a basic calculator app with operations like :
 * addition
 * subtraction